MarieAugerMethe/InformedHSA/README.md

 The code to reproduce the analyses, tables, and figures associated with case study 2, which is focused on glaucous-winged gulls, is available in `4_ssf_gull.Rmd`.
 A compiled version is also available in `4_ssf_gull.html`.

+## Case study 3: narwhal

+The code to reproduce the analyses, tables, and figures associated with case study 3, which is focused on narwhals, is available in `5_ssf_narwhal.Rmd`.
+A compiled version is also available in `5_ssf_narwhal.html`.